mariohernandez/mariohernandezio/src/blog/vitejs.md

 Fig. 8: Updating stories' path after project restructure.{.caption}

-The Stories array above is where we tell Storybook where to find our stories and stories docs if any.
+The Stories array above is where we tell Storybook where to find our stories and stories docs, if any.
 In Storybook, stories are your components variations.

 ### Add pre-built components

-As our environment grows, we will have components inside the new directories, but for now, we will add pre-built components to have something to test our environment with:
+As our environment grows, we will add components inside the new directories, but for the purpose of testing our environment's automation, I have created demo components.

-* [Download](https://github.com/mariohernandez/storybook/tree/variations/src/components/01-atoms){target=_blank rel=noopener} the **button** and **title** atoms
-* [Download](https://github.com/mariohernandez/storybook/tree/variations/src/components/01-molecules){target=_blank rel=noopener} the **card** molecule
+* Download [demo components](https://github.com/mariohernandez/storybook/tree/variations){target=_blank rel=noopener} (button, title, card), from **src/components/**, and save them all in their content part directories in your project.
 * Feel free to add any other components you may have built yourself.
-Save them all in their content part directories in your project.

-{% raw %}

 ## 3. Configure TwigJS {id=configure-twigjs}

-Before we can see the newly added components, we need to configure Storybook to understands the Twig and YML code we are about to introduce.
+Before we can see the newly added components, we need to configure Storybook to understands the Twig and YML code we are about to introduce within the demo components.
 To do this we need to install several node packages.

 * From your command line and within the Storybook directory, run:
 {% raw %}